An Approximate Dynamic Programming Approach to Adversarial Online Learning: Discussion and conclusion.

-The extension of this approach to the case of long-run average losses in infinitely repeated games is much less straightforward, despite the fact that average cost dynamic programming for standard dynamic optimization problems like MDPs is quite well understood.
-Such an extension could potentially improve our understanding of the construction of no-regret algorithms and would fill a significant portion of the remaining gap in viewing the classical dynamic programming paradigm as a methodical approach to designing robust decision-making algorithms.
+Finally, we mention that the extension of this approach to the case of long-run average losses in infinitely repeated games appears to be less straightforward, despite the fact that average cost dynamic programming for standard dynamic optimization problems like MDPs is quite well understood.
+Such an extension, along with the extension to continuous losses, would fill a significant part of the remaining gap in viewing the approximate dynamic programming paradigm as a methodical approach to designing adversarial online learning algorithms.